HCW-home/hcw-docs/docs/api.md

 * 401 : unauthorized request
 * 500 : server error

-## Authenticate as service account
+## Authenticate as the service account

-An account must be created with scheduler role.
+An account must be created with a scheduler role.
 This specific user can bypass the 2FA auth.

 * Authentication is done via an email and a password.
 * The application returns a jwt token stored in the cookies.